 Associations that offer student memberships have the opportunity to capture new members at the start of their careers.
 According to Marketing General’s 2020 Membership Marketing Report, 51% of associations offer a student membership, but only 17% of those students on average convert to full memberships once they graduate.
+Student member engagement is key component to retaining these memberships.

 Avoid reverting to stereotypes